Remember the other day, we created a 12- step template for designing a beautiful room?

 Decorating Without A Plan Is A Recipe For Disaster

 Walking into a furniture store without having a crystal clear BLUEPRINT for what one needs– well, you might as well go over Niagara Falls in a canoe.
 And yet, how many people go shopping with their floor plan and measurements in hand.
 A few, perhaps.
-But, the majority, no.
+But, the majority, have no clue what furniture they want to get before they go shopping.

 But, professional interior designers decorate their client’s homes by creating a solid spelled out plan.